 Diplomatic relations between the member states of the German Customs Union and the Kingdom of Siam were established in 1862 with the signing of the Treaty of Friendship, Trade and Shipping by Count Friedrich zu Eulenburg and King Mongkut.
 A trade treaty between the Hanseatic cities of Hamburg, Lübeck and Bremen and the Kingdom of Siam had already existed since 1858.

 Thailand is one of Germany’s most important political partners in Asia today and a key player in the Association of Southeast Asian Nations (ASEAN).
 The two countries also cooperate closely in multilateral institutions such as the United Nations.
 Five of Germany’s political foundations have an office in Thailand.

 The Goethe-Institut in particular is breathing life into the cultural agreement signed by the two countries back in 1984.
 It is highly popular in Thailand thanks to both its attractive cultural programmes and its work to promote the German language.
-There are approximately 200 partnerships between German and Thai higher education institutions, which enable intensive academic exchange between the countries.
-The German Academic Exchange Service (DAAD) and the Robert Bosch Stiftung also contribute to this, providing a total of eight lectors, as well as scholarships and student advice services.
+There are 236 cooperation partnerships between German and Thai higher education institutions, which enable intensive academic exchange between the countries.
+The German Academic Exchange Service (DAAD) also contributes to this, providing a total of four lectors, as well as scholarships and student advice services.
 The German-Southeast Asian Center of Excellence for Public Policy and Good Governance (CPG) receives support through the DAAD from Federal Foreign Office funds.

 The two recognised German schools in Thailand belong to the group of Excellent German Schools Abroad and receive funding from the Federal Office of Administration - Central Agency for Schools Abroad on behalf of the Federal Foreign Office.